 The wln. object represents the Wi-Fi interface of your device.
 It is through this object that you find available Wi-Fi networks and select the one to associate with.
-You can also create an ad-hoc network of your own and have other stations connect to it.
+You can also create a network of your own and have other Wi-Fi stations connect to it.

-The wln. object is not responsible for actual data communications over the Wi-Fi — this is the job of the sock. object.
+The wln. object is not responsible for data communications over the Wi-Fi interface — this is the job of the sock. object.

-In the task it performs, the wln. object is similar to the net object, which controls another interface — the Ethernet.
-In comparison, the wln. object is much more complex.
+In the job it performs, the wln. object is similar to the net object, which controls the Ethernet interface of your device.
+In comparison, the wln. object is quite a bit more complex.